vcccaat/recipe-app/documents/contribution.md

 - Fixed bugs about "the reward point display none when first-time login".
 - Went through the requirements and feedback and summarized a to-do list for the team.
 - Initiated and lead the group discussion about the to-do lists.
+- Conducted user research with Uber drivers and added notes.
 - Wrote the feature list and modified the rationale.
 - Deployed the app.